ghystad/Biosignature-Detection-with-Py-GC-MS-Data-using-Machine-Learning/README.md

 The following machine learning classification methods are used: random forest, logistic regression with elastic net penalty, support vector machines (SVM), and eXtreme Gradient Boosting (XGBoost).
 The Benjamini-Hochberg procedure is used for multiple hypothesis testing.

 ## Data
-The 150 pyr-GC-MS samples given in "Cleavesetal.pyrGCMSData.zip", can be found at https://osf.io/8sywr/?view_only=7d450ad4f9af48dfab5e194d041c0c13 with reference:
+The 150 pyr-GC-MS samples can be found at https://osf.io/8sywr/?view_only=7d450ad4f9af48dfab5e194d041c0c13 with reference:

 Cleaves, H. J. (2023).
-A robust, agnostic molecular biosignature based on machine learning (Version 1) [Dataset].
+A robust molecular biosignature based on machine learning (Version 1) [Dataset].
 OSF.
 DOI 10.17605/OSF.IO/EMBH8
+The 16 new samples are provided in the folder named "HystadEtAl16newFiles.zip".
+The other 134 samples are provided in the folder named "Cleavesetal.pyrGCMSData.zip".
 The R Markdown files can be found in RPubs at: https://rpubs.com/ghystad

 ## Licence